Thailand aims to vaccinate 70% of people by September - News Break

 He reassured the public there would be no need to reserve a second shot as there would be doses available.

-The government had previously aimed to vaccinate the 70% needed to reach herd immunity by the end of the year but has been criticised for being slow to procure vaccines and for a strategy that had relied overwhelmingly on one manufacturer, AstraZeneca (AZN.L).
+The government had previously aimed to vaccinate the 70% needed to reach herd immunity by the end of the year but has been criticised for being slow to procure vaccines and for a strategy that had relied overwhelmingly on one manufacturer, AstraZeneca.

 Thailand is scheduled to start its main drive next month, when locally manufactured AstraZeneca doses are available.

-Just over 1.5 million of Thailand's more than 66 million people have received at least one dose of a COVID-19 vaccine, mostly that of Sinovac Biotech (SVA.O).
+Just over 1.5 million of Thailand’s more than 66 million people have received at least one dose of a COVID-19 vaccine, mostly that of Sinovac Biotech.
 Those include medical workers or people with pre-existing health conditions.

-Thailand has also placed orders for the vaccine developed by Pfizer (PFE.N) and BioNTech (22UAy.DE).
-Authorities have so far approved the vaccines of Sinovac, AstraZenaca, Johnson & Johnson (JNJ.N) and Moderna (MRNA.O).
+Thailand has also placed orders for the vaccine developed by Pfizer and BioNTech.
+Authorities have so far approved the vaccines of Sinovac, AstraZenaca, Johnson & Johnson and Moderna.